ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 After the issue was created, a github workflow ensured that a branch with a corresponding name was created.

 As mentioned, at the beginning of the project and sporadically during the end of it, we worked on issues as the entire group.
 One person shared their screen through a tv or using the code with me extension to the entire group so we could all participate in the development of a feature simultaneously.
-This was particularly beneficial when development on some features were halted due to other features being required first.
+This was particularly beneficial when development on some features were halted due to other features being required first, thereby avoiding some group members being idle while waiting for other to complete their development.

+When it wasn't necesscary for the entire group to be working on one feature we split up the work and assigned groups of two individuals to work on a feature or enhancement.
+When working in groups of two we utilized pair programming, the only change from traditional pair programming was further use of the code with me extension since we weren't always at the same physical location.

+At the start, when we were finished developing on a branch we simply merged the branch into the main branch.
+But later on in the project we started creating pull requests which includes the summary of the changes, the purpose of them and any relevant context and details.

+Then a github workflow will run which builds the project and runs the test making sure that nothing is broken.

+After the workflow has ran and if nothing is broken, random group member(s) was assigned to review and examine the code changes for correctnes, and readability.
+If there were no issues with the changes, the reviewer(s) would approve the PR and the branch would be merged into the main branch